alexhsamuel/ora/docs/developing.md

 You may also use `setup.py` to build, and `pytest` to run Python tests.

+# Benchmarks

+Run [`benchmarks.py`](/benchmarks/benchmarks.py) for some performace tests, including comparisons to other time and date libraries.

 # Packaging

 Ora packages a copy of the zoneinfo database with its Python package.
 The